Here’s something you’ve probably heard before: “Our prospective students aren’t on Facebook anymore; it’s only for older generations now.”

 Now more than ever you need helpful resources that allow graduate prospects to consume information on their own terms and then come to you with specific questions.
 Trying to force your way in just isn’t going to work.

-Once that content is created, your digital advertising baselines will immediately change for the better as you’ll be able to attract students earlier on in their grad school journey (which also translates to cost savings down the road).
+Once that content is created, your digital advertising baselines will immediately change for the better as you’ll be able to attract students earlier in their grad school journey (which also translates to cost savings down the road).

 If you’re unsure where to start, what content best fits your university or program, or how to analyze your digital advertising benchmarks, book some time with me!